 Lastly, the BIA results indicated that the youth grouping (aged 20-30) received the lowest benefits (15 percent) from the programme compared to the sum of the adult population benefits (82 percent for age range 31 and above).
 The highest benefits accrued to the middle aged (41-50) at 29 percent, followed by the young adult grouping (31-40) at 27 percent.
 Interestingly, data revealed that even beneficiaries aged above 51 received more benefits (26 percent) than the youth grouping.
+An assessment of Zambia's population and demographic dividend variables revealed that over half of the population is in the lower age category [38].
+This population data analysed against the results from the BIA indicate a skewed and worrying phenomenon.
+If the bulk of Zambia's population was revealed to be in the youth grouping, then it was indispensable to have ensured that socio-economic spending on agricultural support through the FISP, increasingly benefitted this grouping.
+The fact that results show a significant marginalisation from benefits for the younger age group, could reveal the possibility of either poor targeting or that the younger age group may not be interested in agriculture related programmes, as evidenced in studies [39,40].
 The age variable is a useful indicator to observe in relation to assessing the uptake of CSA practices or benefits, particularly with regard to the younger generation who must be the larger target group for such climate action initiatives.
-Targeting younger groupings through CSA initiatives is essential if climate action is to be sustainable [37,38,39,40,30].
+Targeting younger groupings through CSA initiatives is essential if climate action is to be sustainable [41,42,43,44,31].